Health Education Volunteer

 Following PST, all Volunteers are required to retain a tutor for the initial six-months of service.

-You will live with a host family during Pre-Service Training and for the first six months after training at your permanent site.
-After that period, you may choose to live with a different host family or may live independently in housing identified by you or your host agency.
-In some small towns, it is not possible for Volunteers to move from their host family due to the availability of housing options.
-Peace Corps works with your host agency to ensure that all housing meets Peace Corps safety and security criteria.
+You will live with a host family during Pre-Service Training and for the first six months after training at your permanent community.
+After that period, you may choose to live with a different host family or may live independently in housing identified by you or your school.
+In some small towns, it is not possible for Volunteers to move from their host family due to the limited availability of housing options.
+Peace Corps works with your host agency to ensure that all housing meets Peace Corps’ safety and security criteria.

 Housing options in Albania are generally small in scale.
 You should anticipate living in less space, in closer proximity to others, with far fewer amenities, and less privacy than you are used to.
 In rural parts of Albania, housing is often scarce and in many communities, it is unusual for anyone, man or woman, to live alone – or to walk alone in the street.
 Most communities in Albania are conservative and close-knit.
 Many Volunteers choose to live with a family after the introductory 6-month home stay for many reasons, including convenience, social integration, personal security, or a lack of other housing options.

 Most Albanian villages and towns have electricity and running water, but power and water outages are frequent.
-Houses are not centrally heated and most Albanian families heat only one room with a gas, wood, or electric heater.
-Peace Corps will provide you a small space heater and toilets are often squat-style.
-Additionally, Volunteers should be prepared to adjust in all ways to living with an Albanian family.
+Houses are not centrally heated and most Albanian families heat only one room with a gas, wood, or an electric heater.
+Peace Corps will provide you a small space heater for your bedroom, but many Volunteers still spend most of the evening with host family members in the one heated room.
+Toilets are often squat-style.
+Volunteers should be prepared to adjust in all ways to living with an Albanian family.
 It is common, especially in the winter, for families to smoke indoors and spend time as a family in only one room to conserve heat.

 Outside temperatures range from 100 degrees Fahrenheit in the summer to below freezing during the winter, depending on your location.
 Volunteers should be prepared for a wide spectrum of climates throughout their service.

 You will need to modify your standard of living while serving in Albania.
 This may be more difficult than it seems.
 Volunteers also often face challenges around the expectations of community members who perceive Americans as wealthy.
-These expectations are sometimes reinforced by the smart phones, tablets, expensive-looking cameras and iPods that Volunteers use during service.
-As a Volunteer you will need to become careful in how you carry yourself and intentional in using electronics that are not wide accessible to Albanians.
+These expectations are sometimes reinforced by the smart phones, tablets, expensive-looking cameras and AirPods that Volunteers use during service.
+As a Volunteer you will need to become careful in how you carry yourself and how you use electronics that are not widely accessible to Albanians.

 During your service, you will spend most of your time in your community but may travel periodically to the closest larger town to access supplies and services (including an ATM).
-You should be prepared to walk long distances (several miles) regularly, especially during Pre-Service Training or throughout a Volunteers’ 24-month service.
-Additionally, throughout your service you should expect to carry your own luggage and walk extensively, often on uneven ground.
-Additionally, Peace Corps will provide you with several items related to health and safety (water filter, smoke alarm, fire extinguisher, and other items); you should expect to be responsible for transporting these items as well.
+You should be prepared to walk long distances (several miles) regularly, often on uneven ground.
+Additionally, you should expect to carry your own luggage.
+Peace Corps will provide you with several items related to health and safety (water filter, smoke alarm, fire extinguisher, and other items); you should expect to be responsible for transporting these items as well.

 Learn more about the Volunteer experience in Albania: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Couples will likely be placed with different host families during PST, allowing them to study language independently, train with peers from their own programmatic sector, and grow and develop individually before joining their partner once training is complete.
+Couples will likely be placed in different host families during Pre-Service Training (PST), which will allow them to study language independently, train with peers from their own programmatic sector, and grow and develop individually before joining their partner once training is complete.